maham-kayani/Hands-on-Linux-and-shell-IBM/README.md

 This course is a comprehensive introduction to Linux commands and shell scripting, spanning over 4 weeks.
 It covers a wide range of topics, from operating system fundamentals to shell scripting and practical project work.
 The course includes both individual and collaborative assessments.

-## Week 1: Operating System Basics and Linux Fundamentals
+## Week 1: Introduction to Linux
 - Understanding operating systems, with a focus on Linux and Unix.
 - Learning to navigate the Linux environment.
 - Text editors: Working on the command line interface (CLI) using nano and vim, as opposed to graphical user interfaces (GUI).
 - Package managers: Managing software using package managers like apt (Debian-based) and rpm (Red Hat-based).

-## Week 2: Mastering Operating System Commands and File Management
+## Week 2: Introduction to Linux commands
 - Exploring essential operating system commands.
 - Managing files: Creating, copying, moving, and deleting files and directories.
 - Accessing and manipulating file content.